 It is offered in the fall, winter, and spring on a trimester basis.
 In this class, students explore the themes of community, identity, and advocacy by engaging in group games and activities on the challenge course.
-Whether they are sneaking through the Spider’s Web without waking the dozing arachnid, traversing the Pig’s Trough using force laws, or ascending up and over the 8’ wall, Challenge I participants utilize the resources of their peers to accomplish difficult tasks.
-Through this process, they explore group dynamics and communication by identifying roles within a group as well as their own, often undiscovered, individual strengths and talents.
-As the class progresses, there are opportunities for participants to tackle the challenges of high initiatives, including zip lines, swings, and climbing towers.
+Whether they are sneaking through the Spider’s Web without waking the dozing arachnid, traversing the Pig’s Trough using force laws, or ascending up and over the 10’ wall, Challenge 1 participants utilize the resources of their peers to accomplish difficult tasks.
+Through this process, they explore group dynamics and communication by identifying roles within a group as well as their own often undiscovered individual strengths and talents.
+As the class progresses, there are opportunities for participants to tackle the challenges of high initiatives, including zip lines, swings, and climbing.

 Challenge Leadership 1-2